redhat-buildpacks/poc/README.md

 See Kaniko [readme.md](./buildah/README.md)

+## HowTo

+This section contains instructions to perform different operations on a container's image, layers such as:
+- Save locally the content of a container image
-## How to get from an image, its index.json, manifest and digest files and content of a layer
+- Get from an image, its index.json, manifest and digest files

-The following instructions will help us to figure out how we:
+- Extract the layer content

+### Buildah bud and Skopeo

+With the hlp of `buildah bud` and `skopeo` tools, we can perform such an operations:
-- Apply a dockerfile to an image
+- Parse a dockerfile to execute the commands using a `FROM` image
 - Get locally the image built
 - Extract from the image its index.json, manifest file
-- Access the content of a layer
+- Access the content of a layer (= files from the compressed layer)
-- Extract or check the content of the files added during the execution of the `dockerfiles`
+- Extract or check the content of the layer files

-**REMARK**: I commented the line using the tool umoci but if needed it could also be investigated
+**REMARK**: I commented the line using the tool umoci but if needed it could also be investigated !

 ```bash
 sudo rm -rf _temp && mkdir -p _temp